Rates as low as 0.4% and financing in as little as 24 hours. Apply Now To Get Approved!

 Types of Factoring We Offer

 We proudly offer both recourse and non-recourse factoring to our clients.
 These are two different invoice factoring agreements for accounts receivable.
+Accounts receivable factoring and receivable financing are both forms of business financing that help small businesses access cash quickly.
+Small business invoice factoring is a popular solution for small businesses seeking immediate working capital, as it provides quick cash flow by selling unpaid invoices to a factoring company.
 While both provide immediate cash flow and upfront financing benefits, they differ in their mechanics and backend operations.
+Accounts receivable financing is an alternative to factoring, where businesses borrow against their outstanding invoices rather than selling them outright.

 At Porter Capital we evaluate your unique business dynamics – industry benchmarks, your business size and projected returns on due invoices – to recommend the best financing option for you.
 Our goal is to find the right financing solution for your business.